Sharp Grossmont Hospital

 Preparing You for Surgery — PAES

 At Sharp Grossmont Hospital, we understand that the presurgery process is an important step to your overall health and well being.
-To facilitate this process, Sharp Grossmont offers Pre-Anesthesia Evaluation Services (PAES), a team of nurses dedicated to ensuring your safety and peace of mind throughout your surgical experience.
-It's a part of our commitment to provide you with the highest level care and service, which we call The Sharp Experience.
+That's why we provide Pre-Anesthesia Evaluation Services (PAES) — a team of nurses dedicated to ensuring your safety and peace of mind throughout your surgical experience.
+It's all part of our commitment to provide you with the highest level care and service, which we call The Sharp Experience.

 What is PAES?

 Pre-Anesthesia Evaluation Services is a process designed to help you prepare for your surgical procedure.
 The PAES department is open Monday through Friday, except holidays, 7 am to 6:30 pm.

 A patient access representative will review your patient information before your surgery.
 Immediately following your PAES appointment, you will be referred to suite 100 in the same building for pre-registration with your insurance card and picture identification.

 Certain procedures or medical conditions may require your doctor to order routine testing such as lab work, EKGs and select X-rays.
 An anesthesiologist may request additional studies based on your medical history.

 For many of our health plans, laboratory testing must be performed at designated laboratories.
 Your PAES nurse will be able to advise you of all the specifics at your appointment.